shane-dalton/metanewsmeta/README.md

 Current Progress:
-- Integration and creation of twitter content provider module
+- Integration and creation of twitter service provider abstraction for retrieving tweets
 - Integration of Vader NLP sentiment analysis of tweets
 - Initial Integration tests